SChinchi/LogViewer/README.md

 - Main screen
   - Add loading progress bar for big files.
 Optimisation might also be possible when parsing the log.
+- Console
+  - Fix copy to file on Android.
 - Diagnostics
   - Capture mods that corrupt code with bad IL.